konpapp/curly-spoon/README.md

 Selection of programs and scripts in C, C#, and Python:

 - **blackjack.py**\
 Blackjack game.
-Set bet, and compete the AI opponent in scoring more points than him, with max at 21.
+Set bet, and compete the AI opponent in scoring more points, with max at 21.

 - **caesar_encryption.c**\
   "Rotate" plaintext to ciphertext based on key value.